walkero-gr/tw/README.md

   -gb, --git-branch     show information about the task ID taken from the
                         current GIT branch name.
 If task ID parameter is set, this action will be ignored.
+  -ct CREATE_TASK, --create-task CREATE_TASK
-  --version             show program's version number and exit
+                        create a new task.
+The tasklist ID parameter is mandatory.
+The value must be like "title @assigned-users [description]" --version             show program's version number and exit
 ```